Owen Ekblad

 Office: C540 Wells Hall

 I am a fifth-year PhD candidate in the department of mathematics at Michigan State University.
-I am a student of Professor Jeff Schenker.
-My research is in mathematical physics.
-Right now, I am working on understanding randomized open quantum dynamics by way of repeated interactions.
+I am a student of Professor Jeffrey Schenker.
+My research is in mathematical physics with a focus on disordered systems.

 My Google Scholar and my ORCiD.